zcash/zips/draft-issuance.md

 “Issuance” - the sum of Block Subsidies over time.
 (TODO ZIP Editors: work out if this definition is correct or can be removed).

-“We” - the ZIP authors, owners listed in the above front matter

 “`ZsfBalanceAfter(h)`” is the total ZEC available in the Zcash Sustainability Fund (ZSF) after the transactions in block `h`, described in ZIP #TODO reference#.
 The Sustainability Fund is used to pay out Block Subsidies from unmined ZEC, and other fund deposits.